EU chip M&A is politically sound, financially iffy

 Nordic, for its part, specialises in getting these devices hooked up to the internet.
 It reckons that its very latest power-efficient chips could both process data and provide connectivity.
 A smart keyboard or parking meter for example, could just use an all-in-one Nordic piece of kit.

 The political considerations seem equally attractive.
-With Dialog Semiconductor (DLGS.DE) in the process of being acquired by Japan’s Renesas Electronics (6723.T), Nordic is one of the few pure-play European chip designers left.
+With Dialog Semiconductor in the process of being acquired by Japan’s Renesas Electronics, Nordic is one of the few pure-play European chip designers left.
 Keeping its in-demand technology in the region would probably please Paris and Rome, who ultimately stand behind Chery at STMicro, and the European Commission, which wants to build continental chip champions.

 None of that changes the questionable financial rationale, however.
 Assuming a 30% equity premium, Nordic’s enterprise value would be $5.6 billion.
 In return, STMicro would get just $250 million of operating profit in 2025, using median Refinitiv estimates.
 Assuming a 22% tax rate, that’s a measly 3.5% return on invested capital.